Tuesday, March 3, 2026

 A key strategy of Trump administration officials is to preempt the narrative by spinning every offense in the media before the facts are known.
 Another way to deal with opposition is to silence it.
 Although Trump and his appointees are aggressive in both, academics are increasingly speaking out even in the face of retribution or targeting of various sorts.
 International scholars who are less vulnerable are joining U.S. scholars to increase the international resistance.
 Protestors at Columbia University, motivated by various issues including standing up for international students, were arrested for refusal to disperse and blocking traffic.
 Columbia officials criticized the University for assisting ICE officials.
 The presence of ICE recruiters has become a source of protests at some campus career fairs.

+Minneapolis demonstrated many things - how grass roots mobilization can resist but it has also exposed vulnerabilities of institutions in the face of ICE.
 We are all Minneapolis because every institution, every educator, has to watch carefully and determine where we stand.
 The issue is not to oppose government initiatives but instead to push for reason, respect for constitutional rights, respect for institutions, and compassion.
 All of us hope that Minneapolis may be a turning point on ICE and on other issues that will bring the Trump administration to some semblance of reason.